The Art of Contemporary Ceramics

 Ceramics Studio

-The Ceramics Studio at Waubonsee is housed in its own building on the Sugar Grove Campus located on the southeast corner of the Student Center.
+The Ceramics Studio at Waubonsee is housed in its own building on the Sugar Grove Campus located on the southwest corner of the Student Center.
 It has approximately 7,000 square feet of working space.
 The main studio is well equipped with work tables, numerous potter's wheels (kick and electric), a slab roller, an extruder, and plenty of storage for student work.